 Finally, an ideal system would maximise the use of automation and robotics.
 The greatest potential application of robotics in the processing of wastewater samples is in the liquid handling stages.
 Not only do robotics allow the high throughput processing of samples, and therefore broader coverage in time and space, but they also eliminate variation introduced by different laboratory members and their approach to processing samples (Hayase et al., 2023).
 Although, it must be stated that making sure that the robotics between laboratories is identical in terms of manufacturer, programming and mechanics is key, or otherwise these components have the potential of introducing the same, if not more, variation between samples.
 In addition, the future may also see automated in-sewer detection systems (Ou et al., 2023).
 One issue of potential major concern for future pandemics is the nature of the organism being tracked.
 In the case of SARS-CoV-2, no conclusive evidence was presented to suggest that it was infectious when present in wastewater (Jones et al., 2020).
 This allowed samples to be collected and processed under Biological Safety Containment Level 2 (BSL2) conditions.
 However, subsequent pandemics might be associated with organisms that remain highly infectious in faeces and urine and thus require sampling handling under BSL3 containment.
 Based on the COVID-19 pandemic, in this situation it is likely that the BSL3 facilities will be prioritised for clinical surveillance rather than wastewater surveillance, due to the low numbers of BSL3 laboratories outside healthcare settings.
 A plan of action is therefore needed for this scenario, akin to those that exist for other BSL3 organisms (e.g. Ebola (Jelden et al., 2016)).

-5.3 Data analysis
+5.3 The ideal: data analysis

 Much of the data analysis required in wastewater surveillance is accounting for variation introduced by the source (e.g. shedding rates of SARS CoV-2 between variants and age of hosts), sewage network (e.g. dilution, degradation, transport times) and laboratory processes (e.g. qPCR efficiencies, limits of detection).
 In an ideal system, sources of variation should be reduced or explained and incorporated into the analyses.
 The goal of design and methods of an ideal surveillance system is therefore accuracy (Fig. 4), which will reduce variation in the measurements being taken, as well as accounting for as much of this variation as possible.
 For example, population and dilution normalisation of a signal in wastewater would take place in an ideal system but would be further improved by data streams that were more accurate and representative.
 In the case of population normalisation, instead of static figures like those from a census, dynamic population estimates from anonymized call detail records (mobile phones) would be used (Lai et al., 2019), which could account for daily fluctuations in populations caused by phenomenon such as commuting and tourism.
 Dilution normalisation would also be improved with the use of chemical markers in addition to the wastewater flow measurements taken at wastewater treatment works (Wilde et al., 2022), as is currently implemented in the Welsh programme, which would reply on the measurement of a suite of chemical markers (e.g. ammoniacal-N, phosphate, electrical conductivity, caffeine).